PeterAkaJohn/Blog/README.md

  * errors handled client side and server side

- * can't decide on the name of the blog
+ * using bootstrap tab for the front page